 Six of the best kettlebell leg exercises to build strength in the legs and butt while also toning the abs and core.

-From kettlebell swings to squats and deadlifts, this 30 minute kettlebell leg workout is an intense lower body burnout.
+From kettlebell swings to squats and deadlifts, this 30-minute kettlebell leg workout is an intense lower body burnout.

-Personal Trainer Tip: If your kettlebell is too heavy for this exercise, or if holding a kettlebell in the front rack position is uncomfortable for your wrist; substitute one heavy dumbbell.
+Modification: If your kettlebell is too heavy for this exercise, or if holding a kettlebell in the front rack position is uncomfortable for your wrist; substitute one heavy dumbbell.
 Or perform kettlebell or dumbbell goblet squats.

 Targets: Legs, butt, quads, lower abs and core.
 This unilateral exercise requires deep core engagement to drive the knee of the opposing leg up while balancing on the standing leg.